 Academic dishonesty is the attempt to secure an unfair advantage for oneself or another in any academic exercise.
 The following is an extensive, though not exhaustive, list of actions, which are considered to be academically dishonest.

 Students should check with their instructor(s) if they have any question as to what is or is not permitted in a specific course.
 Since students are expected to be familiar with the Academic Integrity policy and the commonly accepted standards of academic honesty, ignorance of such standards by itself is not sufficient evidence of lack of intent.

 - > CHEATING is the use or attempted use of trickery, artifice, deception, fraud and/or misrepresentation of one's academic work.
-This includes: - o Copying answers from another student. - Using books, notes, conversations with others, calculators, cell phones and other electronic devices or any other type of external assistance during an examination or other academic exercise without the permission of the instructor. - o Collaborating with others on homework, lab reports, computer programs or other academic assignments without the permission of the instructor. - Obtaining the answers to or a copy of an examination prior to its administration. - O Attempting to have oneself represented by another person in classroom activities (including but not limited to, papers, exams, labs, discussion forums and work groups). - Beginning an examination prior to the announced commencement of the examination period. - o Continuing to work on an examination after the announced conclusion of the examination period. - Talking, tapping fingers or making other distracting noises and/or gestures that may be interpreted as signaling. - > FABRICATION is the falsification or invention of any information or citation in any academic exercise.
-This includes: - o Using "invented" information in any laboratory experiment or other academic exercise of research without permission of the instructor. - o Falsifying or creating records to complete an academic exercise, including clinical requirements (falsification of histories, physicals, laboratory tests, rotation records, etc.), internships, assignments, etc. - o Altering and resubmitting returned academic work without permission of the instructor. - o Misrepresenting the actual source from which information is cited (such as citing a quote from a book review as though it came from the original work). - > PLAGIARISM is the representation of the words or ideas of another as one's own work This includes: - o Failing to properly identify direct quotations by quotation marks or appropriate indentation and formal citation - o Failing to acknowledge and properly cite paraphrased or summarized material from another source - o Failing to acknowledge and properly cite information obtained from other sources, including the Internet or other electronic media - Failing to acknowledge and properly cite tables, charts, and images produced by another - Submitting assignments written by another, including those obtained from commercial term paper companies or the internet - > FACILITATING DISHONESTY is knowingly helping or attempting to help another commit any act of academic dishonesty.
-This includes but is not limited to:
+This includes: - Copying answers from another student. - Using books, notes, conversations with others, calculators, cell phones and other electronic devices or any other type of external assistance during an examination or other academic exercise without the permission of the instructor. - Collaborating with others on homework, lab reports, computer programs or other academic assignments without the permission of the instructor. - Obtaining the answers to or a copy of an examination prior to its administration. - Attempting to have oneself represented by another person in classroom activities (including but not limited to, papers, exams, labs, discussion forums and work groups). - Beginning an examination prior to the announced commencement of the examination period. - Continuing to work on an examination after the announced conclusion of the examination period. - Talking, tapping fingers or making other distracting noises and/or gestures that may be interpreted as signaling. - > PLAGIARISM is the representation of the words or ideas of another as one's own work.
+This includes: - Failing to properly identify direct quotations by quotation marks or appropriate indentation and formal citation - Failing to acknowledge and properly cite paraphrased or summarized material from another source - Failing to acknowledge and properly cite information obtained from other sources, including the Internet or other electronic media - Failing to acknowledge and properly cite tables, charts, and images produced by another